bbombachini/rideLondon/README.md

 # rideLondon
-Example of using Gulp as a task runner.
+Example of using Grunt as a task runner.